EMDR Therapy in Atlanta & Alpharetta

 Bilateral Stimulation and Reprocessing Techniques

-Once you’re ready to begin processing target memories, your therapist will introduce bilateral stimulation (BLS).
-This can take several forms:
+When you’re ready to start reprocessing, your therapist introduces bilateral stimulation (BLS).
+This can include:

-• Eye movements – Following the therapist’s fingers or a light bar back and forth
+• Eye movements – following the therapist’s fingers or light bar

-• Tactile stimulation – Holding small pulsers that alternate left to right
+• Tactile stimulation – holding small pulsers that alternate left and right

-• Auditory tones – Listening to sounds that alternate through headphones
+• Auditory tones – listening to alternating sounds through headphones

 Safety, Grounding, and Aftercare in EMDR Therapy